isabella232/osmtools-indoor/README.md

 The URL is updated while browsing, and external updates are passed to the map.

-### How to integrate?

-In this repository, there's a `home.html` file, presenting an example of integration.
-You can check the result at http://clement-lagrange.github.io/osmtools-indoor/home.html .

 ### How it works?

 Displayed data are taken 'live' from OSM database is using [Overpass API](http://wiki.openstreetmap.org/wiki/Overpass_API).
 It's working worldwide.

 It uses [Leaflet](http://leafletjs.com/), an excellent map display library, quite a lot.

 ### How to map a building?

 In order to render building outline on the map, relation of building should have a way (role `outer`) with tags building=`yes` and `level=0`.
 The relation itself should have tag `type=building` and contain subrelations representing building's levels.